pgalchemy/firmware-assessment/README.md

 - The dev boards provided require a micro-USB cable to flash
 - Be creative with the game (e.g. number of rounds, play speed, led animations)
 - Feel free to use extra electronic components if you feel compelled
+- We encourage using Git (or other source control tool) to help provide history
 - Be prepared to discuss your code and development process
 - Good luck!